deesejohn/Reinforce/README.md

 ### What is Reinforce?

-Reinforce is a Rest Interface for Force.com!
+Reinforce is set of Rest Interfaces for Salesforce.com!
 It utilizes [RestEase](https://github.com/canton7/RestEase) to turn Salesforce's rest api into a dependency injection friendly C# library.
+Used in pair with `Reinforce.HttpClientFactory`, you can get up and running within a few minutes!

 ### How do I get started?
 #### Username Password Flow